vitalv/vitalv.github.io/cv/index.md

 ## Positions, places

-* Researcher and Machine Learning Expert at Science for Life Laboratory.
+* Researcher at Statistical Biotechnology group at Science for Life Laboratory.
 Stockholm, Sweden

   2016-March - currently.
 1 year and 6 months